kubernetes-sigs/krew/docs/PLUGIN_LIFECYCLE.md

 two plugin version directories exist in `/store/<plugin-name>/`, krew assumes that the previous operation failed.

 Krew informs the user and retries to reinstall the package.
-If `HEAD` is used, the plugin will always be reinstalled.
-To accomplish this the old plugin directory gets renamed to `HEAD-OLD` first.
-The procedure is otherwise the same.

 ![Self Upgrade](src/krew_upgrade_self.svg)